Blog & News

 Published on April 7, 2023

-AI chatbots like ChatGPT won’t replace content strategists but will make marketers’ work more efficient and distinctive.
+AI chatbots like ChatGPT won’t replace content strategists but will make marketers’ content creation work more efficient and distinctive.

 Conversational artificial intelligence tools like OpenAI’s ChatGPT and its bot rivals—Google Bard and Microsoft Sydney among them—will not replace PR professionals but will make copywriting faster and focus content strategists on exploring unique brand values.
 That’s a win-win for us and our clients.
 The handy Tandy calculator eventually earned a place in the classroom and paved the way for laptops and tablets.
 The same is in store for AI, so it’s worth sharing some of what we’ve learned.

-AI in PR: The First Rough Draft of Story
+AI in PR: The First Rough Draft of Storytelling

-Some communications teams have been happy to turn over their thought leadership to a conversational AI tool and cut out the content writer entirely.
-However, they’re more likely to produce thought followership—the quick takes of those who just did a Google search and proclaimed themselves experts.
+Some communications teams have been happy to turn over their thought leadership to a generative AI tool and cut out the content writer entirely.
+However, chatbot-written copy will not drive their websites to the top of search engine results pages.
+By design, they produce derivative work.
+In relying on chatbot summaries of published material, they’re more likely to produce thought followership—the quick takes of those who just did a Google search and proclaimed themselves experts.

 Martech Meets AI: Software Startups

-Dozens of new AI products go to market every week, including marketing technology.
+Dozens of new AI marketing technology products go to market every week.
 A Marketing AI Institute webinar presented 20 AI writing tools, and the daily AI newsletter Ben’s Bites often debuts new content production products.
 Among recent marketing AI software startups are Charlie and Copymatic, which write ad, blog and social media content; Copy.ai, Lavender and Rasa.io , geared to newsletters; SEO tools Demandwell, Frase and MarketMuse, and image and video generators GlossAI and Visla.

 Google has made more tentative AI moves, warning that Bard “may give inaccurate responses” or “offensive information that doesn’t represent Google’s views.”
-But Google’s adoption of snippets, maps and local results has set the pattern for AI integration—and a note of caution for businesses that rely on SEO.
+But Google’s adoption of snippets, maps and local results has set the pattern for AI integration into content creation—and sounds a note of caution for businesses that rely on SEO.
 AI chat results eventually will make search engines even more of a self-contained tool and give fewer users a reason to click through to source material.

 Rapid improvements are likely for conversational AI, but it won’t replace humans.
 Like Kazuo Ishiguro’s artificial friends in “Klara and the Sun,” future AI chatbots will run into trouble once they try to mimic empathy.
 When our research robots seem smarter than us, then we’ve forgotten how to tell a distinctive story and left our hearts out of our work.